Best beauty deals to expect in Amazon’s Spring Deal Days sale

 CeraVe moisturising cream for dry to very dry skin: Was £18.70, now £13.60, Amazon.co.uk

 If you’re someone with dry to very dry skin, moisturiser may be one of your favourite beauty products.
-This 454g pot contains the three essential ceramides the brand is famous for, along with hyaluronic acid to hydrate cells deep within the skin as well.
+This 454g pot contains the three essential ceramides for which the brand is famous, along with hyaluronic acid to hydrate cells deep within the skin.
 It’s said to be rich without being greasy, so it seems like it would work for both day and night, too.
 If you’re looking for more deals from the brand, we’ve rounded up the best CeraVe deals to shop now, too.

 Aussie work that curl hair serum for curly hair: Was £9.99, now £6.32, Amazon.co.uk